-Powderpost beetles can be serious pests of structures.
+Powderpost beetles can be serious pests of structures and wooden contents such as bookshelves, tables, and decorations.
 The larvae of these beetles live in and consume dry, seasoned wood.
-The most common types of powderpost beetles are Anobiid, Lyctid, and Bostrichid beetles.
+The most common types of powderpost beetles are anobiine, lyctine, and bostrichid beetles.
 Other wood-infesting pests are old house borers and carpenter bees.
 This publication explains how to recognize powderpost beetles and other wood-infesting pests as well as their damage to wooden structures.

-Most commonly, infestations of Anobiid powderpost beetles are found in structural timbers made of softwood, such as beams, sills, joists, studs, subflooring and plywood.
-In addition, Anobiids will infest hardwood furniture, wall paneling, window and door molding, hardwood floors, and furniture.
+Most commonly, infestations of Anobiine powderpost beetles are found in structural timbers made of softwood, such as beams, sills, joists, studs, subflooring and plywood.
+In addition, Anobiines will infest hardwood furniture, wall paneling, window and door molding, hardwood floors, and furniture.
 Woods such as maple, beech, poplar and pine are especially susceptible to attack.
-The beetles prefer to infest wood with high moisture content in poorly ventilated areas in crawl spaces of houses, utility rooms, and garages.
-Under favorable conditions, the infestation then spreads into walls and other areas of the structure.
+The optimal wood moisture content for development is 13% to 30%.
 Infestations develop slowly, but wood can be reinfested year after year.

 Signs of Infestation

-The key to avoiding serious problems with Anobiid powderpost beetles is early detection and control.
+The key to avoiding serious problems with Anobiine powderpost beetles is early detection and control.
 Usually, homeowners see the damage rather than the beetles.
 The larval damage occurs entirely below the surface of the wood, where larvae eat tunnels.
 This damage is not usually seen until the wood disintegrates.
-However, the adults emerge from the wood, leaving emergence holes and powderlike frass that sifts from the holes.
+However, the adults emerge from the wood, leaving emergence holes and powderlike frass with some pellets that sifts from the holes.